Recursive deep learning framework for forecasting the decadal world economic outlook: Introduction

-Machine learning models have been very promising in forecasting competitions, typically through involvement of sophisticated ensemble learning methods \citep{makridakis2018statistical,gilliland2020value}.
-In addition, econometricians have identified important roles for machine learning models in GDP forecasting \citep{bianchi2022belief,goulet2022machine}, with deep learning models for forecasting the GDP growth rate with using a multivariate approach \citep{sa2020prediction,zhang2022china,sokolov2016economic}.
-Zhang et al. \citep{zhang2022china} combined LSTM and hidden Markov models (HMMs) to use consumer price index (CPI)\ref{bryan1993consumer} to forecast China's GDP before the COVID-19 pandemic.
-Based on import and export data, Sokolov-Mladenovic et al. \citep{sokolov2016economic} forecasted the GDP of European Union countries using simple neural networks and extreme learning machine models.
-Mourougane \citep{mourougane2006forecasting} made a monthly forecast of Canada's GDP based on hard indicators related to quantifiable indicators (industrial production, unemployment, etc.) and soft indicators which is a less tangible community characteristics and values \citep{petrova2015using} (confidence index, exchange rate, etc.).
-Longo et al. \citep{longo2022neural} used the ensemble method based on the LSTM to forecast the GDP of the United States and provided insights about the contribution of different features (economic indicators) during COVID-19.
-The economic indicators typically used for GDP forecasting include 141 variables taken form the FRED database (US Federal reserve Database), see also \citep{giannone2008nowcasting}.
+Machine learning models have been very promising in forecasting competitions, typically through the involvement of sophisticated ensemble learning methods \cite{makridakis2018statistical,gilliland2020value}.
+In addition, econometricians have identified important roles for machine learning models in GDP forecasting \cite{bianchi2022belief,goulet2022machine}, with deep learning models for forecasting the GDP growth rate using a multivariate approach \cite{sa2020prediction,zhang2022china,sokolov2016economic}.
+Zhang et al. \cite{zhang2022china} combined LSTM and hidden Markov models (HMMs) to use consumer price index (CPI)\cite{bryan1993consumer} to forecast China's GDP before the COVID-19 pandemic.
+Based on import and export data, Sokolov-Mladenovic et al. \cite{sokolov2016economic} forecasted the GDP of European Union countries using simple neural networks and extreme learning machine models.
+Mourougane \cite{mourougane2006forecasting} made a monthly forecast of Canada's GDP based on hard indicators related to quantifiable indicators (industrial production, unemployment, etc.) and soft indicators that are less tangible community characteristics and values \cite{petrova2015using} (confidence index, exchange rate, etc.).
+Longo et al. \cite{longo2022neural} used the ensemble method based on the LSTM to forecast the GDP of the United States and provided insights about the contribution of different features (economic indicators) during COVID-19.
+The economic indicators included 141 variables taken from the Federal Reserve Economic Data (FRED) database.